-Also, if you owe no tax or you are making a payment of \$5,000 or more, you are required to file your extension electronically, either through E-File or via the web.
+Also, if you are making a payment of \$5,000 or more, you are required to submit your extension payment electronically.
 Failure to do so will result in a penalty.
 If you are making a payment of less than \$5,000, you also have the option of filing your extension electronically.
 If there is a tax due with your extension, payment can be made through Electronic Funds Withdrawal.